GUDHI/gudhi-devel/src/Alpha_complex/utilities/alphacomplex.md

 [dD Triangulations](https://doc.cgal.org/latest/Triangulation/index.html)
 and
 [Regular triangulation](https://doc.cgal.org/latest/Triangulation/index.html#TriangulationSecRT) documentation.
+In this case, the filtration value of each simplex is computed as the power distance of the smallest power sphere passing through all of its vertices.
+Weighted Alpha complex can have negative filtration values.
+If `--square-root-filtrations` is set, filtration values will be `NaN` in this case.

 ## alpha_complex_3d_persistence ##
 This program computes the persistent homology with coefficient field *Z/pZ* of